 The selections you make now are not necessarily final.
 You will have an opportunity to make course changes in the summer after you receive your schedule in the mail.
 However, we encourage you to strive for accuracy in making your selections during this process as, we cannot guarantee that changes will be possible during the summer.

+Jennifer L. Judson (A-J)

+jjudson@athensasd.org

-Daniel F. Kelleher (K-Z) dkelleher@athensasd.org
+Daniel F. Kelleher (K-Z)

+dkelleher@athensasd.org